In This Section

 AMERICAN INSTITUTE OF STEEL CONSTRUCTION ANTITRUST POLICY

-Antitrust compliance is the responsibility of every AISC member.
-Any knowing violation of the AISC general rules of antitrust compliance or with this general policy by an AISC member will result in that person's immediate suspension from the membership in the Institute, and immediate removal from any Institute office held.
+Antitrust compliance is the responsibility of every AISC committee member.
+Any knowing and proven violation of the AISC General Rules of Antitrust Compliance or this Antitrust Policy by an AISC committee member will result in that person's suspension from the committee membership(s) held and removal from any Institute office held.

 General Rules of Antitrust Compliance